biolink/biolink-model/docs/index.md

        * [MolecularEntity](MolecularEntity.md) - A gene, gene product, small molecule or macromolecule (including protein complex)
           * [ChemicalSubstance](ChemicalSubstance.md) - May be a chemical entity or a formulation with a chemical entity as active ingredient, or a complex material with multiple chemical entities as part
              * [Carbohydrate](Carbohydrate.md)
-             * [Drug](Drug.md) - A substance intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease
              * [Metabolite](Metabolite.md) - Any intermediate or product resulting from metabolism.
 Includes primary and secondary metabolites.
+             * [ProcessedMaterial](ProcessedMaterial.md) - A chemical substance (often a mixture) processed for consumption for nutritional, medical or technical use.
+          * [Drug](Drug.md) - A substance intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease
+          * [Food](Food.md) - A substance consumed by a living organism as a source of nutrition
           * [GeneFamily](GeneFamily.md) - any grouping of multiple genes or gene products related by common descent
           * [GenomicEntity](GenomicEntity.md) - an entity that can either be directly located on a genome (gene, transcript, exon, regulatory region) or is encoded in a genome (protein)
              * [CodingSequence](CodingSequence.md)